Ready for Valentine’s heart craft?

 Draw a heart slightly larger than the blue heart.

-I bet you are catching on.
-Do this until you have a red, orange, yellow, green, blue, and purple rainbow.
-Your red heart should be the largest and the purple heart will be the smallest.
+Repeat these steps until you have a red, orange, yellow, green, blue, and purple rainbow.
+Your red heart should be the largest, and the purple heart will be the smallest.

 Which heart is the smallest?
 What color is it?